-Date: Client: Reseller X Advisor: Advisor about the potential need nereby acknowledges that they were informed by their Reseller X and availability of cloud backup coverage.
-By signing this ges that they have decided to waive their right to purchase cloud signing this document they are re at this is against the advice of their Reseller X Advisor and that by easing any liability of the Reseller X Advisor by any and all parties ng claim against any party with regard of the Client's decision to overage. , t they have reviewed this document, and they understand the effect ge against the recommendation of the Client's Reseller X Advisor.
-The Client understands that if the coverage may change for various y add cloud backup coverage later, the price and options for sreasons.
-Client Signature: D ate: Reseller X Advisor Signature: Date: Client News (Driets all) Reseller X Advisor (Printed):
+Client: Reseller X Advisor: Advisor about the poter ntial need for and onto acknowledges that they were informed k availability of cloud backup coverage.
+I ledges that they have made the decision is time.
+By way of signing signing this document th ney are releasing or right to bring claim against the advice of their Reseller X Adany liability of the Reseller X Advisor by any liability any party with regard of the C any and all parties • ave reviewed this document and they und nst the recommendation of the Client's Re The Client understands for coverage may chan • oud backup coverage at a later date, th reasons. e price and options December V Add See Comment Date: Client Signature: Date: Reseller X Advisor Signature: Date